Applicants for Tampa should follow the steps below.

 6310 East Sligh Ave.

 Step 2 – FACE will review the IEP to determine eligibility and class placement based on the student’s age and needs.
 Please allow one (1) week to hear if your child has been accepted to the school.

 Step 3 – If your child is accepted and there is an opening in the appropriate class, FACE will notify you and schedule a tour.
+FACE offers tours to perspective students and families on Tuesdays and Thursdays from 10:00-1:00.
+Tours may be scheduled by calling 813-985-3223 or by stopping in at the FACE office.
 If your child is eligible, but there is not a classroom opening, FACE will notify you and place your child on a wait list.

 Step 4 – Once a student is accepted, his or her legal parent(s) or guardian(s) must fill out and complete the student application forms and submit it to FACE for approval.
 FACE administrators will then review the documents and contact parents to arrange a start date if applicable.

 Upon arriving at FACE, the new student will be evaluated and will be placed into one of the three curriculum tracks available at FACE for a two-week assessment: (1) Academic track (2) transition track or (3) intervention track.
 Regardless of which track they pursue, students are grouped in classrooms by ability levels and are placed with other children who are around the same age.

 The academic track is a more mainstream curriculum that focuses on academics and exercises found in a typical classroom, structured to fit the needs of the students and their IEP guidelines.
 In this classroom, there are at most 12 students with a teacher and teacher’s assistant, giving it a 6:1 student-teacher ratio.